XRPLF/XRPL-Standards/XLS-30/README.md

 b.
 The effective-price of the `LPTokenOut` traded out does not exceed the specified `EPrice`

+6. Fields specified: `Amount`, `Amount2`, `[TradingFee]` and Flag: `tfTwoAssetIfEmpty`

+Such a transaction assumes proportional deposit of pool assets in the empty state.

 Following updates after a successful `AMMDeposit` transaction:

 - The deposited asset, if XRP, is transferred from the account that initiated the transaction to the AMM instance account, thus changing the `Balance` field of each account